Immersion cooling

 Lastly, there are emergencies.
 If a disaster does occur, the data centre should have a clearly outlined response plan.
 Comprehensive safety data sheets go a long way.

-Immersion cooling vs. air cooling
+Immersion cooling vs. air cooling.

 Immersion cooling is more expensive to install than air cooling.
 It’s more complex to manage.
 And it requires more dedication to maintenance.
 So why is it worth the time and money?
 Why aren’t businesses just sticking with the traditional air-cooled systems?